mehDN/wc-MTP-workflows/README.md

 - Generated `train.cfg`, staging pools, logs
 - Trained potentials and active-learning iteration state

-Collaborators rebuild datasets and potentials on their machines from local DFT data.
+Users rebuild datasets and potentials on their machines from local DFT data.

 ## Citation